 Step 2.
 Apply online

 - Complete the MICC College Program Admissions Application online.
-To get started, click the button below and then click "Register" to create an account to the admissions application portal.
+To get started, click the button below and then click "Register to Apply" to create an account for the application portal.

 Step 3.
 Upload required materials and have recommendations submitted